Butanol fuel: Clostridia

 n-Butanol can be produced by fermentation of biomass by the A.B.E. process using Clostridium acetobutylicum, Clostridium beijerinckii.
 C. acetobutylicum was once used for the production of acetone from starch.
 The butanol was a by-product of fermentation (twice as much butanol was produced).
-The feedstocks for biobutanol the same as those for ethanol: energy crops such as sugar beets, sugar cane, corn grain, wheat and cassava, prospective non-food energy crops such as switchgrass and even guayule in North America, as well as agricultural byproducts such as bagasse, straw and corn stalks.
+The feedstocks for biobutanol are the same as those for ethanol: energy crops such as sugar beets, sugar cane, corn grain, wheat and cassava, prospective non-food energy crops such as switchgrass and even guayule in North America, as well as agricultural byproducts such as bagasse, straw and corn stalks.
 According to DuPont, existing bioethanol plants can cost-effectively be retrofitted to biobutanol production.
 Additionally, butanol production from biomass and agricultural byproducts could be more efficient (i.e. unit engine motive power delivered per unit solar energy consumed) than ethanol or methanol production.

 A strain of Clostridium can convert nearly any form of cellulose into butanol even in the presence of oxygen.

 A strain of Clostridium cellulolyticum, a native cellulose-degrading microbe, affords isobutanol directly from cellulose.

 A combination of succinate and ethanol can be fermented to produce butyrate (a precursor to butanol fuel) by utilizing the metabolic pathways present in Clostridium kluyveri.
 Succinate is an intermediate of the TCA cycle, which metabolizes glucose.
 Anaerobic bacteria such as Clostridium acetobutylicum and Clostridium saccharobutylicum also contain these pathways.
 Succinate is first activated and then reduced by a two-step reaction to give 4-hydroxybutyrate, which is then metabolized further to crotonyl-coenzyme A (CoA).
 Crotonyl-CoA is then converted to butyrate.
 The genes corresponding to these butanol production pathways from Clostridium were cloned to E. coli.